joepagan/Big-Juicy-Sass/README.md

 I find it quite useful for templating on a local environment with includes and such.

+I have now added all the bower resources into the repo, as it gives you access to the resources straight away...

-Some of the resources here are no longer in the repo, you will need to "CD" into the top-level directory, then use "bower install" in cmd line.
-Some resources are not available in bower, so I will keep them here (datejs, placeholders.js, modernizr).
+If you do want the absolute latest versions of the resources "CD" into the top-level directory (where bower.json lives) then use "bower install" in cmd line.

+Some resources are not available in bower, so I will try keep them as up to date as I can in here here (placeholders.js, modernizr (my preferred stripped down version of modernizr)).

 ## SASS/SCSS/CSS